PC bang: Industry impact

 South Korean PC bangs have been identified as the source of a large number of players that use software tools to cheat in the video game Overwatch, effectively making play on Asian servers for the game unenjoyable for others.
-The game's publisher Blizzard Entertainment has arranged deals with many PC bangs to allow anyone using the site to play Overwatch without purchasing the game as part of the hourly fee.
-Because of the competitive and youthful nature of the average PC bang user, many of these players use tools like aimbots to gain the upper edge in Overwatch matches as to show off to friends.
+The game's publisher, Blizzard Entertainment has arranged deals with many PC bangs to allow anyone using the site to play Overwatch without purchasing the game as part of the hourly fee.
+Because of the competitive and youthful nature of the average PC bang user, many of these players use tools like aimbots to gain the upper edge in Overwatch matches so as to show off to friends.
 While Blizzard does ban accounts from using these types of hacks, PC bang users can quickly make a new Battle.net account and jump back into the game, using the same tools.
 Blizzard reports handling thousands of such bans a day from South Korea.
 From February 2017 onward, Blizzard requires South Korean players to log into a Battle.net account in order to play Overwatch and other Blizzard games.
-As creating a Battle.net account requires unique personal information including difficult-to-spoof South Korean social security numbers, Blizzard anticipates this will limit creation of throwaway accounts and alleviate the situation.
+As creating a Battle.net account requires unique personal information, including difficult-to-spoof South Korean social security numbers, Blizzard anticipates this will limit the creation of throwaway accounts and alleviate the situation.